-Advice & Funding information
+Advice and Funding Information

-Meet the Funder’ events.
-Meet the Funder events are an ideal opportunity for groups to speak directly to funders about their projects and ideas in an informal and relaxed atmosphere.
+Meet the Funder events are an ideal opportunity for groups to speak directly to funders about their projects and ideas, in an informal and relaxed atmosphere.

 We also offer guidance and information to voluntary/community groups on:

 - Organisation health check